poloincognito/algodesign/README.md

 # Design and analysis of algorithms

 This project re-implements algorithms, and helps practicing :
-- paradigms (greed, dynamic programming, divide and conquer)
+- paradigms (greedy, dynamic programming, divide and conquer)
 - implementation challenges (data structure, complexity)

 Other topics not mentionned:
 - approximation algorithms, randomized algorithms, heuristic, local search, evolutionnary algorithms

+*Remark: TBI stands for "to be investigated"*

 ## Minimum spanning tree